Skip To Main Content

 Definitions

-The central distinction between recourse and non-recourse financing is that the lender assumes the risk of default in non-recourse loans whereas the financing firm will return non-performing recourse accounts to the healthcare provider, who retains control over how the patients are handled.
+The central distinction between recourse and non-recourse financing is that the lender assumes the risk of default in non-recourse loans whereas the financing firm will return non-performing recourse accounts to the healthcare provider, who retains control over how the delinquent patients are handled.
 The non-recourse avenue involves loans that require credit checks, leaving some patients unable to obtain necessary financing unless the healthcare organization offers its own payment plan.
 Recourse programs typically are structured with lines of credit extended without credit review, thereby expanding the financing opportunity to a wider range of patients.

 Comparing Non-Recourse and Recourse Options

-Organizations frequently express a distinct preference for non-recourse financing.
+Organizations frequently express a preference for non-recourse financing.
 However, several important factors should be considered before going this route exclusively.
 First, the healthcare provider will be exposed to the burden of collections for two reasons:

 When is Recourse Financing Best Used?

 It is helpful to assess where recourse programs fit in the portfolio by examining the three principal procedure categories: non-elective, elective and cosmetic.
-Figure 1 provides a summary guide.
+Figure 3 provides a summary guide.

 CASE STUDY SNAPSHOT